Miro0o/Docs-Notes/Information Science & Computer Science/🔑 CS Core/🛣️ Programming Language Processing & Program Execution/🤡 Program Execution (Runtime)/Procedure (Function) Call & Runtime Memory Layout.md

 ### Mechanisms of Procedure Calls
 > 🔗 https://www.sciencedirect.com/topics/computer-science/procedure-call

-Procedure calls are managed using a call stack, where each active procedure is represented by an [activation record](https://www.sciencedirect.com/topics/computer-science/activation-record) (also known as a stack frame) that stores [control information](https://www.sciencedirect.com/topics/computer-science/control-information), local variables, parameters, and the return address.
+Procedure calls are managed using a **call stack**, where each active procedure is represented by an [activation record](https://www.sciencedirect.com/topics/computer-science/activation-record) (also known as a stack frame) that stores [control information](https://www.sciencedirect.com/topics/computer-science/control-information), local variables, parameters, and the return address.
 The stack mechanism supports recursion by creating a distinct activation and state for each call to a procedure, and unwinds in last-in, first-out order as calls return, correctly tracking all return addresses and local states for [recursive computations](https://www.sciencedirect.com/topics/computer-science/recursive-computation) such as factorial calculations.

 [Parameter passing](https://www.sciencedirect.com/topics/computer-science/parameter-passing) methods include:
 - **[Call-by-value](https://www.sciencedirect.com/topics/computer-science/call-by-value)**: The caller evaluates actual parameters and passes their values to the callee; modifications in the callee are not visible to the caller.